Frequently Asked Questions about LARM

 Why was LARM started?

 In the 1980’s public entities faced an insurance crisis.
-Rates were skyrocketing and some municipalities’ policies were being cancelled completely.
+Rates were skyrocketing, and some municipalities’ policies were being canceled completely.
 A study completed by the League of Nebraska Municipalities determined that since the availability of insurance carriers and products to Nebraska Municipalities was limited, a group of local governmental agencies would form their own insurance pool (LARM).

 Is belonging to a governmental pool a common practice?